noahwbeach/noahwbeach/README.md

 ### 🌊 Hey!
 My name is Noah Beach 🌊

-## I'm just a guy trying to sharpen my skills as a developer
+## I'm just a guy trying to sharpen his skills as a developer
 - 🤔 I'm currently working on the rest of this README
 <!--
 **noahwbeach/noahwbeach** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.